Exposition Review is currently closed for submissions for our annual issue. Our submission period runs from

 Wondering what to submit to us?
-We like to be surprised; we like writing that transports us with strong voices and a sense of place.
-We like work that’s thoughtful and cathartic, work that embraces conflict and isn’t afraid to take risks.
+We like to be surprised; we like writing that’s razor sharp, immediately transporting us with a strong voice and sense of place.
+We like work that is thoughtful and cathartic, that embraces conflict, and isn’t afraid to take risks.
 We love pieces that blur the boundaries of genre.
-To get a better idea of what we look for in submissions, please read our previous issues.
+To get an even better idea of what we look for in submissions, please read our previous issues.

 Annual Issue Submissions:

 Every issue has a theme from which writers and artists can draw inspiration.
 We encourage those who submit to think outside the box; we look for stories that fit the theme yet make us think about it in different ways; we want work that satisfies and challenges traditional forms of storytelling.

-The theme for our 2018 annual issue is “Orbit.”
+The theme for our fourth annual issue is “Wonder.”